bettercallshao/kwt/README.md

     go install go-assets-builder
     ```

 * Get source code.
+This uses `go mod` so it lives out of the go path.
     ```
-    go get github.com/bettercallshao/kut
+    git clone git@github.com:bettercallshao/kut.git
     ```

-* Locate the directory in Go's home and cd into it.

 * __[Windows]__ Install cygwin. cygwin is the only `make` environment tested, others may work as well.